-Faculty are advised to be flexible with attendance requirements; however, attendance poll is expected from in-person classes to assist in contact tracing.

-Communicate the attendance expectations in your syllabus.
+Faculty are advised to be flexible with attendance requirements.
+Incentivize engagement rather than taking attendance.
+The key is providing clarity for the students in how that engagement will be assessed.
+Communicate the attendance and engagement expectations in your syllabus.
 You can use language such as "You are expected to attend the class sessions unless you have a compelling reason not to do so."